-- Increase the proportion of persons who use electronic personal health management tools. - Increase the proportion of persons who use the Internet to keep track of personal health information, such as care received, test results or upcoming medical appointments. - Increase individuals' access to the Internet. - o Increase the proportion of online health information seekers who report easily accessing health information. - Increase the proportion of meaningful users of health information technology.
-The Healthy People 2020 website states that "Disparities in access to health information, services and technology can result in lower usage rates of preventive services, less knowledge of chronic disease management, higher rates of hospitalization and poorer reported health status."8 - In the 12 parishes of Region 8, the rate of domestic violence reports are almost four times the national average.9 - In Louisiana, 35.9% of children are overweight or obese, compared to 31.6% in the United States as a whole. - Louisiana reports 9.7 infant deaths per 1,000 live births, as compared to the United States rate of 6.8 infant deaths per 1,000 live births.
-10 - In Louisiana, the percentage of residents aged 65 and older grew 10.5% between 1999 and 2009, and the percent living below poverty in Region 8 is reported to be 25% compared to a United States average of 14.3%.
-11 - Louisiana ranks 34th in the nation in percentage of private employers who offer health insurance to employees.
-Besides being a health indicator, this also speaks to the quality of jobs in our state and the vitality of our economy. - The 2011 Parish Health Rankings for Louisiana indicate that some of the 12 parishes in Region 8 are consistently among the worst in the state for various factors.
-The numbers shown in the following chart represent each of Region 8's parish rankings among all 64 Louisiana parishes.
+- In Louisiana, 69.7% of households have use of the Internet at some location inside or outside the home, which ranks Louisiana 44th in the nation.
+Healthy People 2020 lists the following among its goals: - o Increase the proportion of persons who use electronic personal health management tools. - Increase the proportion of persons who use the Internet to keep track of personal health information, such as care received, test results or upcoming medical appointments. - o Increase individuals' access to the Internet. - o Increase the proportion of online health information seekers who report easily accessing health information. - Increase the proportion of meaningful users of health information technology.
+The Healthy People 2020 website states that "Disparities in access to health information, services and technology can result in lower usage rates of preventive services, less knowledge of chronic disease management, higher rates of hospitalization and poorer reported health status."10 - In the 12 parishes of Region 8, the rate of domestic violence reports are almost four times the national average.
+11 - In Louisiana, 35.9% of children are overweight or obese, compared to 31.6% in the United States as a whole. - Louisiana reports 9.7 infant deaths per 1,000 live births, as compared to the United States rate of 6.8 infant deaths per 1,000 live births.
+12 - In Louisiana, the percentage of residents aged 65 and older grew 10.5% between 1999 and 2009, and the percent living below poverty in Region 8 is reported to be 25% compared to a United States average of 14.3%.
+13